atgreen/tiysoo/README.md

     $ oc start-build satellite --follow
     $ oc create -f satellite-deploy.yml

-StatefulSet.yml is currently configured to request a 100Gi PV onto which /etc and /var are stored.
+The SatefulSet defined in satellite-deploy.yml is currently configured to request three persistent volumes: two 1Gi PVs and a 100Gi PV.
+This first deployment will take some time, as we do two time consuming
+things:

+1. Copy /etc, /var and /opt/puppetlabs into the requested PVs.
+You can follow progress here with:

+    $ oc logs -f satellite-0 -c init-satellite

+2. Run the Satellite installer.
+You can follow progress here by connecting to the container and following the journals:

+    $ oc rsh satellite-0 journalctl -f

 NOTE: This container currently must run root processes, and must be able to write files as root to the PV (so, no root squashing for NFS exports).

-Use the OpenShift UI to add a route (`satellite-satellite.MY.OCP.ROUTER`).
-Make secure it (port 443), and enable pass-through SSL.

-The Satellite installation will continue the first time the container is started.
+Satellite on OpenShift has only been lightly tested, and there are many obvious improvements that could be made to this project.
+Please feel free to file Issues and submit Pull Requests.

 ## Challenges and Solutions